amcgregor/es6-toy-lisp/CONTRIBUTING.md

   For problems relating to bugs or enhancements to the REPL runtime environment or fledgling interpreter, please utilize the [GitHub Issue Tracker](https://github.com/amcgregor/es6-toy-lisp/issues).
 If you have identified an issue and have already begun work on a feature branch, just issue a pull request instead of creating a new issue, only to then create a pull request.

-  Please do not use the issue tracker for general Lisp language or support questions.
-IRC is a better resource for quick questions or ones not specific to this interpreter.
+  Please do not use the _issue tracker_ for general Lisp language or support questions.
+IRC is a better resource for quick questions or ones not specific to this interpreter, and for discussions relating to use of this toy, []GitHub Discussions](https://github.com/amcgregor/es6-toy-lisp/discussions) are available for use.

 ## First Steps